Stolen Babies

-Stolen Babies are a United states experimental rock band consisting of vocalist/accordionist Dominique Lenore Persi, bassist/guitarist Rani Sharone, and drummer Gil Sharone.
+Stolen Babies is an American experimental rock band consisting of vocalist/accordionist Dominique Lenore Persi, the twin brothers Rani Sharone (bassist/guitarist) and Gil Sharone (drummer).

 History

 Stolen Babies formed from a 12+ member high school performance troupe named The Fratellis; the band takes its name from one of the skits performed by the group during this period (written by Dominique Persi and her older brother, animator Raymond S. Persi).
 Stolen Babies released their first demo CD through their own label, No Comment Records.

 Among the band's many musical influences are groups such as Oingo Boingo, Mr. Bungle, Cop Shoot Cop, and Fishbone (with whom Gil Sharone has performed).
 Stolen Babies are known for their unclassifiable odd rock and heavy, energetic performances.
 Except for the earliest demo, each album has featured artwork by indie comic artist Crab Scrambly.

 There Be Squabbles Ahead, the band's debut full-length album (featuring remixed versions of "A Year of Judges" and "Push Button" from the 2004 demo), was released early in 2006 through the band's website, but was re-released on October 3 through The End Records.
 This album was produced by Dan Rathbun, member of the similarly "avant garde" experimental rock group Sleepytime Gorilla Museum, who also provides instrumentation on track 7 (tuba) as well as various background vocals on tracks 3, 7, and 12.
 Carla Kihlstedt (from Sleepytime Gorilla Museum) also contributed violin on tracks 7 and 11.
 The re-release also featured a music video for the song "Push Button" directed by Erik Tillmans.
 This album also marked the departure of Davin Givhan, the band's former guitarist.
 Guitarist George Earth, formerly of Switchblade Symphony, took Givhan's place during the international tour that followed.

 They supported Lacuna Coil alongside Within Temptation and The Gathering on their The Hottest Chicks in Metal Tour 2007 featuring female-fronted metal bands.

 According to an interview with Vampire Freaks their new album titled "Naught" was released October 16, 2012.
 From September 4 to 24, the band participated in the Epic Kings & Idols tour, supporting Devin Townsend, Katatonia, and Paradise Lost.
 They also participated in the "With a Vengeance" tour, in support of Otep, alongside New Years Day and Lydia Can't Breathe.
 The tour began on September 20, 2013 in Fresno, California, and ended on November 9 in Los Angeles, California.

 On July 3, 2020, Stolen Babies released the single "Stolen Babies" on Bandcamp.
 It was their first new song released in eight years.

 On October 30, 2021 they released a cover of the theme song to the stop-motion animated film Mad Monster Party? on Bandcamp.